ddouglasz/marley-spoon-frontend/README.md

 - Add a loading component.

 - Improve on adding types to my methods and jsx.
-Leaving types on `any` is not good practice.
+Leaving types on `any` or `//@ts-ignore` is not good practice.

 - Work more on responsiveness.